 - Made in the USA and comes with a lifetime guarantee

 Seavilis Milee Heavy Duty

 The Milee is a mid-range wheeled cooler from Seavilis, one of the lesser-known brands on this list yet one that we can see gaining some traction in the future, as this a fantastic cooler available at a reasonable price.

 A rotomolded wheeled cooler, Milee offers an impressive 70-quart capacity that is perfect for those longer trips or days out with the family, providing all the space you need to freeze fish or keep food and drink cool.

 Milee has all the features you want to see for improved ice retention, including thick walls with commercial-grade insulation, a freezer-grade gasket, and thick and durable steel latches.
 These all combine to provide up to six days of ice retention.

 The wheel design is also impressive, with a combination of metal hubs and rubber tires that make it easier to pull the cooler through trickier terrain.
-These 7” wheels are also incredibly durable like the rest of the cooler, ensuring excellent value for money as it won’t need to be replaced for a long time.
+These 7” wheels are also incredibly durable like the rest of the cooler, ensuring excellent value for money as they won’t need to be replaced for a long time.

 Perhaps one of the best aspects of this cooler is the extra features included free of charge.
 For instance, it provides a metal basket to organize contents, a cup holder to hold your beverage as you fish, and a chopping board for prepping the fish or your food for the day.

-Other noteworthy features include a tie-down slot to secure the cooler in place, a pressure release button, drainage plug, and military-grade nylon handles.
+Other noteworthy features include a tie-down slot to secure the cooler in place, a pressure release button, a drainage plug, and military-grade nylon handles.
 While it would be nice to have telescopic handles for moving the cooler, the nylon handles are still durable and comfortable to use.